 - Xaku Warframe Guide: How to Unlock and Farm Parts

-Nova is a bit of a glass cannon, with no major defensive capabilities to speak of.
-But her offensive powers make up for this, being both deadly and versatile.
+Nova is both deadly and versatile.
 Her ult, Molecular Prime, tags all enemies around her with antimatter that makes them more vulnerable, slows them down, and detonates them on death.
 Equipping mods that give Nova negative Ability Strength will actually make enemies move faster, which makes her uniquely helpful for speeding up Defense missions.
 Null Star gives her some damage resistance while also granting some bonus firepower.
 Worm Hole is a straightforward mobility power that can also transport bullets and other projectiles.
 Finally, Antimatter Drop is a tricky ability to learn, but one of the most damaging powers in Warframe when mastered.

 Playing Inaros goes like this: drop into a mission, dump most of your health into Scarab Armor, use Desiccation to stun enemies, hit them with finishers to regain your health, and become an unkillable Egyptian God Card.
 If that’s not enough, you have an uninterruptible healing ability in Devour that can also turn enemies into allies, not to mention the endless fun and area control of Sandstorm.
 Inaros is a killer solo Warframe, but it can also help out on teams by healing allies with Scarab Swarm.
 Plus, he just got a Prime model that comes with improved stats and makes him look even classier.